sadermichelle/sadermichelle.github.io/_pages/toolkits.md

 ---
-layout: page
-title: Toolkits
-permalink: /toolkits/
+permalink: /toolkits
+title: "Toolkits"
 author_profile: true
+redirect_from:
+  - /toolkit
 ---

 This is a test